Dynamic-Mollusk-Disrupt/infra_assessment/README.md

 # Goal

 Script the creation of a web server, and a script to check the server is up.
+Please timebox this assessment to no more than 3-4 hours.
+If there are portions you are not able to complete in the timeframe, feel free to describe in a file what steps you would take.

 # Prerequisites

-You will need an account at an AWS account.
+* You will need an account at an AWS account.
 Create one if you don't own one already.
 You can use free-tier resources for this test.
+* You will also need a Github account.

 # The Task